kavia-common/weather-dashboard-21154-21163/weather_dashboard_frontend/README.md

 - 7-day forecast cards with min/max and icons
 - Loading state and clear errors for 401/403/429/network with Retry
 - Automatic retry path: on 401 from One Call, app retries with One Call v3.0; if still 401, falls back to separate current/forecast endpoints
-- Optional: remembers last selected city using browser memory (can be extended with localStorage)
+- Optional: remembers last selected city using browser localStorage

 ## Styling
 Playful Ocean Professional theme with soft gradient background, rounded cards, and animated hovers.
 See `src/index.css` and `src/App.css`.